Five oversight entities of MACC to be reactivated | Borneo Post Online

 MACC chief commissioner Latheefa Koya said she would talk to the relevant authorities to reactivate the entities as she had no power to appoint members.

-“Some are in the process of naming members…but (the appointments) are beyond me,” she told Bernama here today.
+“Some are in the process of naming members…but (the appointments) are beyond me,” she told Bernama here.

 “The power of appointment is that some will be under the purview of the Prime Minister’s Department and Home Ministry and some will also require the consent of the Yang di-Pertuan Agong,” she added.